Monday, February 24, 2014

 There were desktop computers, but, as yet, no laptops.
 Mobile telephones existed, but they were as big as Army walkie-talkies.
 The leading home video game system was the Atari VCS (later renamed the Atari 2600).
 No one had yet heard of Mario or Master Chief.

 AIDS was around, but not yet discovered.
 "Chronic fatigue syndrome" was hardly known, and even more rarely were doctors, who hate to admit that they don't know something or can't cure something, willing to diagnose it.
 There were heart transplants, liver transplants and lung transplants, and artificial kidneys, but no artificial hearts.
+The birth control pill was long-established, but there was, as yet, no Viagra.
 NASA was still trying and failing to get the 1st space shuttle off the ground.
 The tallest building in the world was the Sears Tower in Chicago.

 AIDS was around, but not yet discovered.
 "Chronic fatigue syndrome" was hardly known, and even more rarely were doctors, who hate to admit that they don't know something or can't cure something, willing to diagnose it.
 There were heart transplants, liver transplants and lung transplants, and artificial kidneys, but no artificial hearts.
+The birth control pill was long-established, but there was, as yet, no Viagra.
 NASA was still trying and failing to get the 1st space shuttle off the ground.
 The tallest building in the world was the Sears Tower in Chicago.

 In America, the ABSCAM investigation snared several members of the U.S. Congress, including the man who was then my Congressman, Frank Thompson, and one of my Senators, Harrison Williams; both would go to prison.
 Herman Tarnower, author of The Scarsdale Diet, would be shot and killed by his girlfriend, Jean Harris.
 Angelo Bruno, leader of the Philadelphia Mob, was rubbed out.
 His successor was Phil Testa, known as the Chicken Man because the front for his activities was a poultry business.
 A year later, he, too, would be rubbed out, as told in Bruce Springsteen's song "Atlantic City."